The Son of God Is Lord over All

 Thus God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament; and it was so.
 Genesis 1:7 (NKJV)

-So above the firmament there was and currently is (Psalm 148:4) water.
 The shamayim (heavens) contain mayim (waters).
 The waters above did not disappear after the flood, as some expositors claim.
-This probably accounts for the shimmering appearance of stars and so-called “planets.”
+This may well account for the shimmering appearance of stars and the so-called “planets.”

 Can you, with Him, spread out the skies, Strong as a molten mirror?
 Job 37:18 (NASB95)